-"Northern bayberry shrub," with which I deal in this article (hereafter, simply "bayberry shrub"), is a common name for the bush that plant taxonomy calls Myrica pensylvanica.
+"Northern bayberry shrub," (hereafter, simply "bayberry shrub"), is a common name for the bush that plant taxonomy calls Myrica pensylvanica.
 The "northern" part of the common name is meant to distinguish it from a bush also native to the eastern seaboard of the U.S., but further south: Myrica cerifera.
 Both are in the Waxmyrtle family.

 The southern cousin is sometimes referred to as "southern bayberry shrub"; others call it "wax-myrtle," which can be deceiving since Myrica pensylvanica can also be referred to in this way.
 So for purposes of clarity, stick with the scientific name.